PGxome® - Whole Exome Sequencing

 REPORTING

-Reports will consist of up to four different sections:
+Reports will consist of up to six different sections:

 Primary Findings (related to the indication for testing)

-- Variants in genes known to be associated with phenotype
+- Variants in genes known to be associated with phenotype, including VUS

-- Variants in genes possibly associated with phenotype
+- Variants in genes possibly associated with phenotype, including VUS

 Secondary Findings (if opted in on the requisition form)

-- Guideline Recommended Genes: The American College of Medical Genetics and Genomics recommends all labs performing WES or WGS report pathogenic variants in specific genes that cause certain, mostly dominantly inherited disorders (Version 3.2, Miller et al. 2023.
+- Guideline Recommended Genes: Recent recommendations are that labs performing WES or WGS should report pathogenic variants in selected genes that cause (mostly) dominantly inherited disorders (Version 3.2, Miller et al. 2023.
 PubMed ID: 37347242).
 These disorders are treatable and/or preventable.
 Included on this list are some cancer predisposition conditions, heart conditions associated with sudden death, and conditions that could result in severe health consequences if surgery is performed with certain anesthetics.
 Only pathogenic and likely pathogenic variants are reported.

 All differences from the reference sequences (sequence variants) are assigned to one of five interpretation categories (pathogenic, likely pathogenic, variant of uncertain significance, likely benign and benign) per ACMG guidelines (Richards et al. 2015).
 Only relevant pathogenic, likely pathogenic, and uncertain variants are reported.
 Benign and likely benign variants are not reported.
 Sequencing data is available to the ordering physician upon request.